How to Get Rid of Geese

 coyote-decoy-for-geese

-Be warned that leaving the coyote in one place for too long will allow the geese to figure out it’s harmless, so move it around every few days or adjust the pose (when available).
+Be warned that leaving the coyote in one place for too long will allow the geese to figure out it’s harmless.
+Move it around every few days or adjust the pose (when available) to keep the illusion going.

 Dog Decoy

 Much like coyotes, dogs immediately tell geese that someone’s playing live action Duck Hunt.
-Realistic statues of dogs can also make for lovely ornamentation, although you’ll again have to shift them occasionally to give the illusion of life.
+Realistic statues of dogs can also make for lovely ornamentation.
+Again, you’ll have to shift them occasionally to give the illusion of life.
 The Lone Dog Decoy is a popular model as it uses a spring to make it appear like it’s moving.

 Swan Decoy